flyingzl/angular2-seed/README.md

 **Note**: I have switched [gulp](http://gulpjs.com/) to [webpack](https://webpack.github.io/) with [babel](https://babeljs.io/) now,  since the latter is more powerful and popular.

+NOTICE SINCERELY TO ALL YOU GUYS: `ANGULAR2` IS REALLY AN AWFUL FRAMEWORK, IF YOU WANNA MAKE YOUR LIFE BETTER, PLEASE EMBRAE [REACT](https://github.com/TCL-MIG-FE/react-web-spa-startkit) OR [VUE](https://github.com/TCL-MIG-FE/vue-web-spa-startkit).

 # How to start

 - `cd resouces`